 There’s always something that needs to be fixed up around the house.
 But, what does it cost to start fixing up a house?
-We’re breaking down some of the key areas of your home to improve, as well as what you can expend to spend on renovating each space.
+And what problems should you anticipate?
+We’re breaking down some of the key areas of your home to improve, what you can expend to spend on renovating each space, and what problems to expect along the way.

 One thing to note is that every project is going to break down at a different price point, as some homes need more renovation than others.
 For example, one home might need new cabinets, while another home might only need a fresh coat of paint over the current kitchen cabinets.